SUMMER AT NEW ROADS

 New Roads Volleyball Camp aims to offer instruction centered on developing volleyball fundamentals, while providing an environment that is fun and welcoming.
 Our experienced volleyball coaches help each player learn the game and refine their volleyball skill set.
 Each player will understand the importance of teamwork as well as tapping into their individual potential.

-Dates: Tuesday June 25th – Thursday June 27th
+Tuesday June 24 – Thursday June 26

-Time: 9:00 AM – 12:00 PM
+Memorial Park, 9:00 AM – 12:00 PM

-Cost: $200 per camper for registrations up to June 15th. $250 per camper for registrations after June 15th.
+$200 per camper until June 14, $250 per camper June 15-June 24.

 Each camper receives a free camp shirt!